Gawen/life/Resume.md

 Monday July 11 2005 to now

 ## Experiences
+### Allmyapps Freelancer
+Tuesday October 05 2010 to now

+* Build an expert system which detects new versions of application and help human to integrate them in the Allmyapps' catalogue.
+* Developed an internal tool making able non-tech people to create Web scrapper.
+* Optimization of some company's internal processes developing custom helper tools.

 ### IT & Embedded System Freelancer
 Sunday April 11 2010 to now